tlongren/jquery-sticky-alert/README.md

 #jquery-sticky-alert
 A minimal jQuery plugin to add a sticky alert bar to the top of your website.
 Inspired by [this pen on CodePen](http://codepen.io/thommybrowne/details/katou).
-A demo can be found running at [http://sticky.longren.io](http://sticky.longren.io), which is hosted on [GitHub Pages](https://pages.github.com/).
+A demo can be found running at [http://sticky.longren.io](http://sticky.longren.io).
 For a more detailed writeup, see [this post on my blog](http://longren.io/sticky-alerts-a-new-tiny-jquery-plugin/).

+The source for [sticky.longren.org](http://sticky.longren.io/) can be found in the [gh-pages branch](https://github.com/tlongren/jquery-sticky-alert/tree/gh-pages).

 ---